How Much do YouTubers Make in 2020?

 But, how to brand your YouTube channel?
 Well, one thing you’ll definitely need is a brand style guide.

 It’s a rulebook you create for your own channel, where you define the look of your videos (e.g. the styling of your set-ups, your thumbnail designs, your signature color palette and typography style, etc.), as well as the main tone of your videos, how you edit your footage, and other details related to your content.

-The importance of channel consistency cannot be overstated, which is the reason YouTubers use different tools to achieve such a result.
+The importance of channel consistency cannot be overstated in YouTube marketing, which is the reason YouTubers use different tools to achieve such a result.
 Among them are intro and outro videos, custom thumbnails, signature soundtracks, and other elements that differ across channels.
 Check out this short and simple intro of the TED Talks channel that sets their videos apart from thousands of others.

 You can create a professional YouTube intro yourself using online intro templates.
 Here’s one such template by Renderforest, which you can customize by clicking the button below.